WDI-SEA/react-development-course-materials/02-React State/02-react-state.lecture.md

 - Like props, which we access through the `this.props` object, we can access state using `this.state`

 - Since `state` has the ability to be changed, it is not quite as straightforward as props.
-However, once you get the hang of it...
-You'll be able to build really interactive apps!
+However, once you get the hang of it, you'll be able to build really interactive apps!

 ---